 - Pitched roofs such as hipped or gable end roofs should be a minimum of 24 degrees pitch. - Skillion and curved roofs are not permitted. - Sections of flat roof are permitted provided that the roof and gutter are concealed behind parapet walls. - Eaves to a minimum of 400mm depth on all visible areas.
 Exclusions permitted for terrace homes, zero lot walls, non habitable rooms, elevations facing true south, walls which do not include windows, gable ends or where alternative shading is provided eg awnings, verandahs etc) - The following roofing materials are permitted: - 1.
-Corrugated Metal deck (including zincalume) - 2.
-Low profile roof tiles e.g. shingle style or other low profile such as Vienna and Horizon. - Roofs shall be consistent with the following recommended Colorbond colours; Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray, Bushland, Woodland Grey, Ironstone, Manor Red, Cove, Gully, Basalt and Wallaby. - Consider adding dormer windows or skylights to add interest and increase access to light internally. - Roof ventilators are also encouraged. - Other low profile roof tiles may also be considered.
+Corrugated Metal deck (including zincalume) - Roofs shall be consistent with the following recommended Colorbond colours; Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray, Woodland Grey, Manor Red, Cove, Basalt and Wallaby. - Tiled roofs will not be considered. - Consider adding dormer windows or skylights to add interest and increase access to light internally. - Roof ventilators are also encouraged.